maxritter/diy-thermocam-website/src/pages/software.md

   Extend the capabilities of the DIY-Thermocam V3 towards a software ecosystem, that offers limitless possibilities for your own applications
 seo:
-  title: DIY-Thermocam | Open-source thermal imaging for everyone!
+  title: DIY-Thermocam | Open-source thermal imaging for the rest of us
   description: >-
     An open-source, do-it-yourself thermal imager based on the popular FLIR Lepton long-wave-infrared array sensor.